OpenTalker/SadTalker/README.md

 #### Trained Models
 <details><summary>CLICK ME</summary>

-You can run to put all the models in the right place.
+You can run the following script to put all the models in the right place.

 ```bash
 bash utils/download_models.sh